nvta-sbiyyala/invitae-lab-platform-exercise/README.md

 ```

 ## Tech stack
-This project is bootstrapped using the `Spring-Boot` and `Kotlin` stack.
+This project is bootstrapped using the `Spring-Boot` and `Java` stack.
 Please attempt to incorporate language/framework
 idioms and best practices.

 Tasks:
 1. REST API to create a variant: Create an endpoint that enables creation of a variant.
 The variant is saved in the